BenWilliams62/Steering-wheel/README.md

 The file "Pi wheel" will contain the necessary code to turn a series of buttons and a raspberry pi into a controller to control the program.
 This will need to be compiled separately.

-Main.cpp, Controls.cpp and GUI.CPP focus on the GUI and functions needed to make this project work.
+Main.cpp, Controls.cpp and GUI.cpp focus on the GUI and functions needed to make this project work.

 ## Aims
 - Create a presets menu